revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 -By using the `Push()` method, we can add elements to a stack.
 - The `Pop()` method will remove and return the topmost element from the stack.
 - The `Peek()` method will return the last (top-most) inserted element of the stack, and it won’t delete the element from the stack.
-- The capacity of a Stack is the number of elements the Stack can hold.
-As we add elements to a Stack, the capacity of the stack is automatically increased.
+- The capacity of a Stack is the number of elements the Stack can hold.As we add elements to a Stack, the capacity of the stack is automatically increased.
 - The Stack Collection in C# allows both null and duplicate values.

 </blockquote>